 Located in the Sacred Valley of the Incas, Ollantaytambo is where the famous Battle of Ollantaytambo took place.
 The Inca resistance leader and the Inca Emperor Manco Inca – who happened to be another brother of Atahualpa (the last independent Inca Emperor)- defeated the Conquistadors led by Francisco Pizarro’s half-brother Hernando Pizarro.
 When Hernando Pizarro arrived at the fortress (see image below) with his cavalry and the native soldiers, Manco Inca flooded the plain below the fortress forcing Hernando’s cavalry to retreat.
 The Spanish returned with greater force and eventually took over Ollantaytambo and Manco Inca retreated to the forests.

-The image below shows the fortress of Manco Inca where he defeated the Spanish Conquistadors.
+The image above shows the fortress of Manco Inca where he defeated the Spanish Conquistadors.
 The images below show the area around the city of Ollantaytambo.

 The images below show the village streets and people.

 The imges below show the interior views of a house actively used by an indeigenous family.
 As you can see from the image, there are cups, bowls, and stone tools used for cooking and other household functions.
 There are also dolls and ceramic figures of bulls and a shaman.